I am a Mdewakanton Dakota rights activist with several

 Landmark Trail located in Mille Lacs Kathio

-State Park, Leonard E. Wabasha, a member of the Lower Sioux Mdewakanton Community
+State Park, Leonard E. Wabasha, a hereditary Mdewakanton Dakota chief who is a member

-and employee of the Shakopee Mdewakanton Sioux (Dakota) Community Cultural Resource Department, has
+of the Lower Sioux Mdewakanton Community and who is also the Director of the Shakopee Mdewakanton Sioux (Dakota) Community

 an interpretive